 Cellular connects people

-Whereas the early days of the internet were about connecting people, we now talk about connecting things.
 The primary technology for connecting people today is cellular.
 We carry our smartphones everywhere and get our voice and data over a reliable and secure network.

 Massive investments have been made in spectrum allocations and network deployments to ensure good coverage for the entire population in most countries.
 The same networks can now be leveraged to connect things.